sithmel/diogenes/README.md

 "this" binding
 --------------
-In the "add", "run" and "runAll" callback the "this" is the registry itself.
+In the "add" and "run" callback the "this" is the registry itself.
 This simplify the case in which you want:

 * manipulate the cache of a service (reset for example)
 * communicate between services using the event system